jonathanhoskin/docker-netatalk/README.md

 1. Updated afp.conf to remove anonymous access
 1. Remove avahi ENV var (always run)
 1. Other configurations by env vars
+1. Fixed ability to use custom afp.conf files passed through to /etc/afp.conf

 ## I'm in the fast lane!
 Get me started